The importance of building relationships in leadership positions

 LinkedIn

 Nearly every business has a hierarchical structure, one with leaders at the top and power that trickles downward through the ranks.
-Good leaders are needed to ensure decisions get made and that a team is well-managed, productive, and happy.
+Good leaders delegate well and ensure that their team is well-managed, productive, and happy.
 However, not everyone agrees on what makes a good leader.
 While there are a variety of leadership styles, all good business leaders share one trait: an emphasis on building relationships at their company.

 The power of relationships in leadership